coderdojo-neusiedl/dynamic-webpage/README.md

 # Dynamic Webpage (ChatApp & FeuerwehrApp)
-This project contains the source code the virtual CoderDojo will use in the workshop on May 15th.
+This project contains the source code the virtual CoderDojo will use in the workshop on August 7th.

 ## Prerequisites